Cello Curriculum

 • Repertoire should be performed with vibrato

-• Continuation of work with mixed bowing patterns (slurred and separate)
+• Continue work on mixed bowing patterns (slurred and separate)

 • Increase velocity